e-m-wilson/SNOW/Week_4/Project2.md

 - Create ACls assigned to the roles:
   - Content Manager - read/write/create/delete on units and topics
   - Content Contributer - read/write on units and topics

+### Challenge 3 - Import Set

+- In your own words, write 3-4 sentences explaining Import sets, transform maps, import set tables, etc.

+### Challenge 4 - Explain the CSDM

+- In your own words, write a short essay on the CSDM.
+You should include: what it is, why its useful, and how it is structured.
+2-3 paragraphs is fine.

+### Challenge 5 - Explain the Security Center & Shared Responsibility Model

+- In your own words, write a short paragraph explaining the purpose of the Security Center and the Shared Responsibility Model.